davnicwil/react-frontload/README.md

 ##### Server render

 *Data loads synchronously.
-After a 2 second wait this markup is rendered*
+After a 2 second wait this markup is rendered and returned*

 ```html
 <div>Loaded: This can be any data from anywhere</div>